rackerlabs/design-system/_component_design/alert-bar.md

 Alert messages should be as concise and clear as possible.
 We recommend keeping to a limit of 140-160 characters.
 Following this rule will keep an alert message as a single-line comment (at Desktop and Wall breakpoints).
-However, in instances where a wrap is required, alert bars will following the wrapping behavior displayed.
+In instances where text wrapping is needed, it will follow the behavior shown in the illustration.
 {% endcolumn %}

 {% column right:"hxCol-8 hxCol-xs-12 hxCol-sm-12 hxCol-md-8 hxCol-lg-8" %}